How to keep the NoMachine server from suspending while client is connected

 What is the OS of the remote machine.
 You posted in Linux so I assume the server side is Linux, but what distro is it?

-Does the machine has a physical monitor attached?
+Does the machine have a physical monitor attached?

 The only was to reconnect is to physically touch the server’s keyboard – not always possible.